Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 preferred to begin sampling an audio frame or two early.
 Setting *Lookahead Audio Frames* to a value of 1 or greater will accomplish this.
 While this increases audio latency, it does not introduce a performance cost.

+*Note: Beginning in Latios Framework 0.15.4, the time at which sampling is sent to the audio thread is tied to the main thread after* `PresentationSystemGroup`*.
+So even if sampling is fast, there may still be some delays, and this value should always be at least 1.*

 ### Optimizing Clips for Performance